 1970–1971—October 1970 to February 1971: Assigned to VS-30 in Key West for training.

-1971–1973—February 1971 to August 1973: Stationed at Naval Air Station Quonset Point, first as the executive officer and then the commanding officer VS-31.
-Reader’s Digest reported from the U.S.S.
-Intrepid in March 1973 on a patrol mission during which Bracken successfully located a Russian submarine.
+1971–1973—February 1971 to August 1973: Stationed at Naval Air Station Quonset Point, first as the executive officer and then the commanding officer of VS-31.

 1973—September to December: Completed helicopter pilot training at Naval Air Station North Island in Coronado, California.
+Training was conducted on Bell TH-57A Sea Ranger and Huey UH-1 Iroquois helicopters.

 1974–1975—January 1974 to June 1975: Based out of NAS North Island, served as commander of the West Coast based Carrier Anti-Submarine Air Reserve Group 80 (CVSGR-80), which comprised six squadrons.
+The recent helicopter training enabled Bracken to fly all the aircraft in the group and “lead from the front.”
+Commander Bracken received his third Gold Star for his service.

 1975–1977—July 1975 to June 1976: completed a course of study at the National War College in Washington, D.C., which included travel to Africa and Japan.
-From July 1976 to June 1977, attended the Defense Intelligence School and Russian refresher course at the Department of State Language School.
 Bracken simultaneously earned a master of science degree in international relations at George Washington University.
 His thesis was on leadership succession patterns in the Soviet Union.
+Bracken was promoted to captain in 1976.

 1976: Official photograph of Tony Bracken with captain stripes.

-For his service on this tour, he was awarded the Defense Superior Service Medal: “By virtue of frequent travel and keen powers of observation he dramatically enhanced the accumulation of high priority information about many aspects of the enigmatic Soviet society,” the text accompanying the award said.
+For his service on this tour, Bracken was awarded the Defense Superior Service Medal: “By virtue of frequent travel and keen powers of observation he dramatically enhanced the accumulation of high priority information about many aspects of the enigmatic Soviet society,” the text accompanying the award said.
 “More specifically, his knowledge of the Soviet Navy enabled him to interpret major new Soviet initiatives in this area.”

 1979: Martha and Tony Bracken in Leningrad.